RhetTbull/osxphotos/README.md

 For example, '{created.month}' would be replaced with the month name of the photo creation date.  e.g. 'November'.

+Some options supporting templates may be repeated e.g., --keyword-template '{label}'  --keyword-template '{media_type}' to add both labels and media types to the  keywords.

 The general format for a template is '{TEMPLATE_FIELD[,[DEFAULT]]}'.
 Some templates have optional modifiers in form '{[[DELIM]+]TEMPLATE_FIELD[(PATH_SEP)][?VALUE_IF_TRUE][,[DEFAULT]]}'